 Dave Chase, developer, said he is sensitive to the comments made by the public and the comments from the Council and Planning Board as they wrestle with the size and scope of the project.
 Many of the questions center around the number of exemptions that he has asked for.
 He has reviewed them and wondered how many of them he really needs.
 He said he is currently asking for 22 exemptions for 55+ housing; he could cut that in half, or even remove them entirely if the Council wishes.
 There is an exemption status for that type of housing already in the ordinance but his definition does not fit the ordinance definition.
 He is also asking for exemptions for affordable housing; affordable housing is currently exempt from growth permits, but in the last 10 years not one permit for affordable housing has been pulled.
-He used a definition based on Maine State Housing Authority with a cap of \$280,000.
-He was trying to develop a path forward to affordable housing, but he was willing to drop down to 20 exemptions for affordable housing if the Council wants.
+He used a definition based on Maine State Housing, but he was willing to drop down to 20 exemptions for affordable housing if the Council wants.
 This lowers his request from 55 exemptions down to as few as 20.
-He has stated in the past that he intended to build 40 homes a year; he said he is willing to drop it to 35 homes and bring it from a 3-year project to a 4year project.
+He has stated in the past that he intended to build 40 homes a year; he said he is willing to drop it to 35 homes and bring it from a 3-year project to a 4-year project.
 This lot as currently zoned would allow 153 units; he was once asking for an increase but isn't now.
-If they dropped that down to 139, it would bring it to 122 in Development Area 1, 6 units in Area 2, and 10 units in Area 3.
+If they dropped that down to 139, it would be 122 units in Development Area 1, 6 units in Area 2, and 10 units in Area 3.
 He believes this is a good project and will be a great neighborhood.
 In the Falmouth Flats area, the same size property has about 147 houses on it.
 That subdivision was done without the benefit of zoning or landscape architects, and he thinks it is the best neighborhood in Falmouth.
 He has friends that grew up there and it was a great place to live.
 They are talking about 139 units over 4 years; the school report forecasted 550 units over the next 10 years and those houses have to go somewhere.
 This property is in the growth area, and he believes that growth should be directed to this area.
 The alternative is for Hothems to develop their lot with a dead-end road, Ferrante to develop that property with a dead-end road, etc. This is a well-thought out plan.